-- 9. Music Majors will be allowed to study private piano only after completion of MUP 205, 215, 216, or, successful completion of the equivalent piano proficiency exam.
-Does not apply to piano students. - 10.
-First-year music majors may enroll in MUP 205 only if enrolled in MUY 111 concurrently. - 11.
-Piano students are required to pass the piano proficiency exam for MUP 205, 206, 215, 216. - G. Please keep our facility clean.
+- 1. Music Majors will be allowed to study private piano only after completion of MUP 205, 215, 216, or, successful completion of the equivalent piano proficiency exam.
+This policy does not apply to piano students. - 2.
+First-year music majors may enroll in MUP 205 only if enrolled in MUY 111 concurrently. - 3.
+Piano students are required to pass the piano proficiency exam for MUP 205, 206, 215, 216.

+Please keep our facility clean.
 Put chairs and stands back where you found them.
 NO FOOD OR BEVERAGES ARE ALLOWED IN CLASSROOMS OR PRACTICE ROOMS.